rgilks/acto/README.md

 ### E2E Test Authentication Setup

-_(This section is likely still relevant if testing features requiring login, like the admin panel or potentially user-specific game saves.
+_(This section is relevant if testing features requiring login, like the admin panel or user-specific game saves.
 Review `test/e2e/` tests.)_

-Certain Playwright end-to-end tests (especially those involving `/admin` access or user-specific behavior) may require pre-generated authentication state to simulate logged-in users.
+Certain Playwright end-to-end tests (especially those involving `/admin` access or user-specific behavior) require pre-generated authentication state to simulate logged-in users.

 These state files (`test/e2e/auth/*.storageState.json`) contain session information and are **not** committed to Git.